melonjs/melonJS/README.md

 ```

 > Note: "official" CDN and NPM install are only available from version 7.0.0 and onwards.
-> Note: current version of both the tutorials and the debugPanel are not compatible with the ES6 version.
+> Note: current version of the debugPanel is not compatible with the ES6 ESM version.

 Building melonJS
 -------------------------------------------------------------------------------